 Ğ S, USDA WIC Program Provides services including health screening, nutrition, breastfeeding, and counseling to low-income women, infants, and children .
 Screens and refers participants for other health services, including child lead screening.
-Funded between \$6.4 (FY08) and \$6.1 billion (FY19).
+Funded between \$6.4 (FY08) and \$6 billion (FY21).
 Available in all 50 states, 34 tribal organizations, all 5 major U.S. territories, and the District of Columbia.
-WIC services delivered within the first 60 days after birth result in healthcare savings of \$1.77 to \$3.13 for every dollar spent .
-Reached 7 million women, infants, and children in 2018 .
+WIC services delivered within the first 60 days after birth result in healthcare savings of \$1.77 to \$3.13 for every dollar spent.
+Reached 6.6 million low-income women, infants, and children per month in 2020.
 USDA Rural Housing Service Lends directly to low-to-moderate- income single-family and multifamily residents to build, buy, or rent safe, affordable housing in rural areas.
 Also funds community facility programs that prioritize healthcare and education.
-Funding increased from \$15 billion (FY10) to \$30.3 billion (FY19).
+Funding increased from \$15 billion (FY10) to \$30.7 billion (FY21).
 Works with partners to leverage funding from other sources such as private lenders, nonprofit organizations, and state and local agencies.
-In 2017, for every USDA dollar invested, approximately \$4 was invested by public and private partners .
+In 2018, for every USDA dollar invested, approximately \$4 was invested by public and private partners .
 HHS Head Start Delivers services to support the comprehensive health and development of children up to age five .
 Provides opportunities for home visits and early intervention for children exposed to lead.
-Funding increased from \$6.9 billion (FY08) to \$10 billion (FY19).
+Funding increased from \$6.9 billion (FY08) to \$10.7 billion (FY21).
 Provides services to over a million children every year, in every U.S. state and territory .
-In 2017, approximately 71,000 Head Start families received housing assistance , such as subsidies, utilities, and repairs.
+In 2019, approximately 69,000 Head Start families received housing assistance , such as subsidies, utilities, and repairs.
 HUD/VA Veteran's Housing (VASH Program) Provides housing vouchers and supportive services, such as healthcare, to veterans and their families experiencing homelessness to obtain permanent housing in privately owned units.
-Funding decreased from \$75 million (FY09) to \$40 million (FY19).
-At the end of FY18, there were 78,234 veterans using a HUD- VASH voucher .
+Funding decreased from \$75 million (FY09) to \$40 million (FY21).
+At the end of FY19, there were 83,684 veterans using a HUD- VASH voucher.
 Since 2008, the HUD-VASH program has awarded more than 93,000 vouchers and served approximately 150,000 homeless veterans.

-October 2019.
+February 2021.
 For references, other federal agency fact sheets, additional healthy homes information, and to learn how you can engage your members of Congress on these vital issues...